 Anderson tours with PETA all over the world to help promote animal rights.
 She is a recipient the prestigious Nanci Alexander Activist Award being named PETA's Activist of the Year.
 Anderson’s participation in PETA demonstrations—from dressing as a bikini-clad “Lettuce Lady” to promote vegan meals to crashing the stage at a fur showcase at Bloomingdale’s—has landed her photographs on E! and Jimmy Kimmel Live!, among many other media outlets.
 And when Anderson stripped down for an anti-fur protest at Moscow's Fashion Week, she was arrested—and she ended up on the front page of the Moscow Times.

-Anderson also has been arrested in Dallas, Texas protesting the now shut down Ringling Bros & Barnum and Bailey Circus.
+Anderson also has been arrested in Dallas, Texas protesting Ringling Bros & Barnum and Bailey Circus (which is now animal-free).
 She also was arrested during the Rose Parade in Pasadena, California while blocking a SeaWorld sponsored float which depicted Orcas in the wild, not in concrete tanks where they live their whole lives at SeaWorld.
 Anderson was literally carried off her feet while disrupting the Westminster Dog Show in New York City’s Madison Square Garden, while advocating for the 4 million dogs that die every year due to overpopulation.
-She was arrested at Miami International Airport while advocating for Lolita the killer whale and voiced that the Miami Seaquarium release her to sea-side sanctuary.
+She was arrested at Miami International Airport while advocating for Lolita the killer whale and voiced that the Miami Seaquarium release her to sea-side sanctuary (which they annouced plans to in 2023).
 She was arrested at SeaWorld Aquatica in San Diego while advocating for the numerous orcas who have died in captivity at Seaworld.